The-alpha-male/Faith-Hub/README.md

 - **William Karia**
   - Email: willykaria77@gmail.com

-Feel free to reach out to us via email if you have any questions or inquiries regarding this project
+Feel free to reach out to us via email if you have any questions or inquiries regarding this project.